-Dr HANX: What Is Cystitis?
+What Is Cystitis?

-The urge to nip to the loo non-stop, that uncomfortable stinging when you pee, and to be honest, just feeling generally meh: we know those cystitis feels all too well but don’t panic, our Co-Founder and gynaecology doctor, Sarah Welsh, has the answers to every cystitis question dropping into our DMs...
+The urge to nip to the loo non-stop, that uncomfortable stinging when you pee, and to be honest, just feeling generally meh: we know those cystitis feels all too well but don’t panic, our Co-Founder and gynaecology expert, Dr Sarah Welsh, has the answers to every cystitis question dropping into our DMs...

 Taboos around our bodies, and especially what it means when they're not 'normal' might leave you feeling too embarrassed to ask for help, or plain confused about any symptoms you're experiencing.
 We quit our jobs to start HANX not just to offer a better option out there for sexual wellness and intimate care, but to help every single person on the planet understand what’s going on with their body, know when to seek help and understand how to manage any symptoms.

+Cystitis is a very common ailment that is often treated easily, but its symptoms aren't necessarily easy to discuss with a friend, partner or doctor.
 Read on to learn about what cystitis actually is, how we treat it and what to do to help prevent it from coming back again and again.

 What is cystitis?